Please ensure Javascript is enabled for purposes of website accessibility

 There are several exceptions to the requirement to hold a blue card, most notably that a parent who volunteers to provide services or conduct activities doesn’t need a blue card if their child receives similar services, or takes part in similar activities, that the parent provides at the same Club.
 For example, a parent doesn’t need a blue card to instruct a Tackers group if their child is also in the Tackers program at that Club.

-For more information about who needs a blue card, including the exemptions mentioned above, Blue Card Services has created a helpful fact sheet with several examples.
+For more information about who needs a blue card, including the exemptions mentioned above, visit Blue Card Services.
 You can also contact Blue Card Services on 1800 113 611 or 07 3211 6999, or visit qld.gov.au/bluecard.

 Additional information for DSCs, Clubs and Associations